 In addition, universitywide fellowships and scholarships are available that require a separate application.
 These opportunities include the Spencer T. Olin Fellowship for Women, the Chancellor's Graduate Fellowship, and the McDonnell International Scholars Academy.

-Students are awarded teaching assistantships based on the strength of their applications and portfolios.
-Teaching assistants work about 10 hours per week and earn up to $2,000 per semester.
+Students are awarded assistant to instructor (AI) positions based on the strength of their applications and portfolios.
+Assistants to instructors work about 10 hours per week and earn up to $2,000 per semester.
 Students are paid on a biweekly schedule for work completed.
-Teaching assistantships are limited in number for first-year MFA candidates; notification of this award will be included in any scholarship offer.
-All second-year MFA candidates are eligible for a teaching assistant position.
+Assistants to instructors are limited in number for first-year MFA candidates; notification of this award will be included in any scholarship offer.
+All second-year MFA candidates are eligible for assistant to instructor positions.

 Admissions and awards of financial aid are for the specific academic year, but accepted applicants may request deferment of admission for up to one year.
-Fellowship, scholarship, and assistantship awards are renewable for the second year of study.
+Fellowship, scholarship, and assistant to instructor awards are renewable for the second year of study.
 Students must reapply for loan assistance each year.
 Instructions for applying for financial aid are available on our Financial Aid webpage.

 Tuition Payment Policy and Billing Procedures